datalad/datalad-blog/content/posts/lab-infra-forgejo/index.md

 A switch to a proper database server should not be made without proper consideration of the implications on backup strategies to hold filesystem and database content in sync during backup and rollback.
 Other than that, the particular configuration choices made in the installer are not really critical and can be rectified and amended in the next step.

-Once the installed has finished, it will have written an `app.ini` file in the `conf` directory.
+Once the installation has finished, it will have written an `app.ini` file in the `conf` directory.
 If desired, this can now be committed to the initialized Git repository (and pushed to the newly deployed Forgejo site).
 Now is also the time to further customize the configuration.
 The following `diff` comparison to a default configuration might provide some inspiration: